 The story of the Marlborough is one of mariners consistently underestimating the agency of their enslaved human cargo.
 Captain Robert Codd brought some of the men onto the quarterdeck behind the barricado to help sail the ship, Captain Thomas Jones was cocky enough to try boarding even when he held an advantageous position to disable the Marlborough by his great guns with little risk, and John Harris assumed that they must surely be lost to the sea after sailing away from the Hawk's defeat.

-Today we might congratulate ourselves on properly esteeming the newly enslaved as technically capable.
+The newly enslaved were capable and skilled.
 They could sail, they could work muskets and cannon, and they could row.
 What the Marlborough reminds us is that despite their horrifying condition, the enslaved were also thinkers.

 Not numbered among the surviving crew by Harris is the cook.
 There are two mentions of the cook in Harris' account: when the Africans retrieve his mall to beat the wounded and dying surgeon to death, and when the cook convinces the enslaved to let Harris lead the boat ashore.
 It is possible that the cook was of African descent himself, otherwise it is difficult to see how he would have had any sway.
-In any case, he too was spared despite Harris' omission of the very man who saved his life from his account.
+In any case, he too was spared.
+And Harris' omission in his account of the very man who saved his life is notable.

 Those the formerly enslaved chose to spare demonstrate their understanding of shipboard hierarchy.
 Not only did they understand which crew members were most responsible for their suffering, but they also knew which were useful for their survival.